 3. Content audits help users find the most important content

-The average user can access 1000+ cards, but even the best speed reader can't use all that content.
+The average user can access 1000+ Cards, but even the best speed reader can't use all that content.
 Making sure knowledge that isn't being used is archived can make it easier to get so that super important information.
 If you want to keep something but move it to a place it can't be seen consider another Collection.

 Example: "2019 Company Kick Off Logistics" can be really helpful for future planning or review but probably doesn't need to be accessed by all your users.
-Moving it to an Admins only Collection or archiving can make it all the easier for them to find the pertinent 2020 content.
+Moving it to an Admins only Collection or archiving can make it all the easier for them to find pertinent content.

 4. Users are busy and don't always have time for the perfect search